-Once you have had a refreshing night’s rest, drive or catch the bus to Durrell Wildlife Park.
+Once you have had a refreshing night’s rest, drive or catch the bus to Jersey Zoo.
 This world famous conservation park is named after its founder, Gerald Durrell, and is dedicated to saving species from extinction through breeding, protection and education.
 You can see meerkats, silverback gorillas, reptiles and Andean bears, amongst many other amazing creatures.

 Take lunch in the Café Firefly at the entrance to the wildlife park or enjoy a pre-prepared picnic in the orchard or at one of the many picnic benches dotted around the park.

 Spend the afternoon strolling around Jersey’s capital, St Helier, where you will find an eclectic mix of architecture, shops and bars.
-Make time to visit the Jersey Museum and Art Gallery and the series of captivating and varied exhibitions including Ice Age Island, demonstrating how our landscape has been shaped over hundreds of thousands of years by extreme cold and the power of the waves.
+Make time to visit the Jersey Museum and Art Gallery and the series of captivating and varied exhibitions including Bergerac's Island - Jersey in the 1980s.

 When you step back outside, cross the road to Liberation Square for a genuine Jersey ice cream and stroll around the marina.

-With three amazing Michelin starred restaurants to choose from, you’re never far from a gastronomic treat.
-In the centre of St Helier is Shaun Rankin’s delectable Ormer Restaurant, named after one of the Channel Islands’ unique seafood delights.
+With two amazing Michelin starred restaurants to choose from, you’re never far from a gastronomic treat.
+In the centre of St Helier is the delectable Samphire Restaurant.
 Enjoy cocktails in the roof garden before settling down in the sophisticated but understated interior to indulge in a stunning menu of impeccably prepared local ingredients.

 Pack up your bags and drive to Mont Orgueil Castle, guarding the picturesque village of Gorey on Jersey’s east coast.
 Meander up the network of staircases and towers to the top where you will be met with tremendous views of the French coast and the southeast sweep of Jersey.